Wind Advisory issued for Lake Mead National Recreation Area, Northwest Deserts by NWS - News Break

 Wind Advisory issued for Lake Mead National Recreation Area, Northwest Deserts by NWS

-Effective: 2021-05-20 22:29:00 PDT Expires: 2021-05-21 02:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-05-21 14:35:00 PDT Expires: 2021-05-21 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Lake Mead National Recreation Area; Northwest Deserts; Northwest Plateau WIND ADVISORY NOW IN EFFECT UNTIL 2 AM PDT /2 AM MST/ FRIDAY * WHAT...Southwest winds 25 to 35 mph with gusts up to 50 mph. * WHERE...Portions of northwest Arizona, southeast California and south central and southern Nevada. * WHEN...Extended until 2 AM PDT /2 AM MST/ Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.alerts.weather.gov
+Target Area: Lake Mead National Recreation Area; Northwest Deserts; Northwest Plateau WIND ADVISORY REMAINS IN EFFECT UNTIL 8 PM PDT /8 PM MST/ THIS EVENING * WHAT...Southwest winds 20 to 30 mph with gusts up to 45 mph expected. * WHERE...Portions of San Bernardino County in California, southern Clark County in Nevada and Mohave County in Arizona. * WHEN...until 8 PM PDT /8 PM MST/ this evening. * IMPACTS...Gusty winds will make driving difficult for high profile vehicles, blow around unsecured objects and produce hazardous boating conditions on Lake Mead and Lake Mohave.alerts.weather.gov